 We have a detailed post when is the best time to visit the Canadian Rockies which includes a lot of info about this.
 Hotels start at CAD 100/night, restaurant meals from CAD 20/person.
 Private attractions CAD 50/person and tours from CAD 100/day.

 Couples cans expect to spend in the Rockies between CAD 2500 to 4000 a week and families of four between CAD 3500 to 6000 a week (accommodation, food, car rental, some attractions).
+Read our post Banff on a budget which details how spend a week in Banff for only 100 USD(140 CAD)/day.

 Every visitor of the National Park has to pay a fee CAD 19.60/day for family or CAD 136.40 for the whole year.
 If you are visiting for more than 7 days, get a yearly Discovery Pass which gives you free admission to historical sites (such as Cave and Basin in Banff).